bodily11/internet-identity-automation-python/README.md

 These automations are easily run using the following syntax within the internet-identity-automation-python repo:
 "python script_you_want_to_call.py 1068431" where 1068431 is changed to the internet identity anchor you would like to automate.

+# Contribute!
+If you find bugs or would like to add automations to this repo, please submit a PR!
+I'll be adding more automations to the library over the next few months and would love to have contributions from others doing the same.